Skip to Main Content

 Paraphrasing

 Paraphrasing refers to using an author’s ideas but expressing those ideas in your own words.
-The author and year of publication must be provided to acknowledge any information you include which has come from another source.
-APA 7 strongly recommends the provision of page numbers.

 Well-known strategic therapist Madanes (1990, p.
 9) treats all symptoms as voluntary and under the control of the client.